Q. What are my obligations as an enrolled EB?

 The LCF has ended in Scotland and Wales and therefore landfill sites based in Scotland and Wales are no longer eligible.

-Q. How do we access ENTRUST funds?
+Q. How do we access Entrust funds?

 A.